tensorwerk/hangar-py/docs/concepts.rst

 ----------------------------------

-Even if the greatest tool imaginable existed to version, branch, and merge arraysets, it would face one massive problem which if it didn't solve would kill the project: *The size of data can very easily exceeds what can fit on (most) contributors laptops or personal workstations*.
-This section explains how Hangar can handle working with arraysets which are prohibitively large to download or store on a single machine.
+Even if the greatest tool imaginable existed to version, branch, and merge columns, it would face one massive problem which if it didn't solve would kill the project: *The size of data can very easily exceeds what can fit on (most) contributors laptops or personal workstations*.
+This section explains how Hangar can handle working with columns which are prohibitively large to download or store on a single machine.

 As mentioned in `High Performance From Simplicity`_, under the hood Hangar